MasterAI-Inc/libauto/README.md

  - The first few measures of Bach's fugue in D-minor: "!T240 L8 agafaea dac+adaea fa&lt;aa&lt;bac#a dac#adaea f4"

 <a name="buzzer-language-copyright">1</a>: Pololu Corporation developed and holds the copyright for the Buzzer Language and its documentation.
 Further information about the Buzzer Language's license and copyright can be found in the [LICENSE](./LICENSE) file.

-## Project Ideas

-AutoAuto Labs has many projects you can do (all fun!).
-Here are a few other ideas which haven't been built into AutoAuto Labs yet (but will be in the future).

-- Collision detection
-- Collaborative cars
-- Light avoider

-## TODO

-- embed demo videos
-- link to ReadTheDocs documentation
-- add contribution instructions
-- document PCB extension pins (e.g. aux PWM and encoders)

-Also, the [Issues](https://github.com/AutoAutoAI/libauto/issues), of course.